-The winning films will be announced at the awards ceremony held during the annual film festival on Saturday, February 10.
-All 2018 winners will receive a six-month subscription to iPitch.tv.
+The winning films will be announced at the awards ceremony held during the annual film festival on Saturday, February 9.

-Other awards selected from programmer and jury feedback include Best Editing, Lisa Blount Memorial Award for Acting, Hoka Award for Achievement in Film and the Alice Guy-Blaché Filmmaker Award which receives a $1,000 cash prize from the Louis M. Rabinowitz Foundation.
-The new Pat Rasberry Emerging Mississippi Filmmaker award also comes with a cash prize courtesy of Dr. Eric Springman and Kat Phillips of Kat Scratch Films LLC.
+Other awards selected from programmer and jury feedback include the Lisa Blount Memorial Award for Acting, the Alice Guy-Blaché Filmmaker Award which receives a $1,000 cash prize from the Louis M. Rabinowitz Foundation, the Pat Rasberry Emerging Mississippi Filmmaker award also comes with a cash prize courtesy of Dr. Eric Springman and Kat Phillips of Kat Scratch Films LLC.
+The Reel South Best Southern Film also gets an opportunity to screen on PBS.
 These special awards are only eligible to attending filmmakers.

 Mississippi film winners will receive a one year membership to OxFilm Society which includes use of film equipment free.
 The Mississippi Music Video musician or band also will win $1,000 worth of recording time from the studio of Oxford-based RNN Studios (Nathan Robbins).

 Taproot Audio Design will provide 3 days of post-audio production for the narrative and documentary short winners.

 The documentary feature winner will receive $2,500 of editorial consultation from Editor Joe Shapiro.

 Panavision will provide $10,000 of equipment rental to the narrative and documentary feature winners.